The Ultimate Guide to Kitchen Backsplashes

 If you are making your mind for a new kitchen backsplash as a part of a kitchen renovation or just replacing your existing one, then there are many materials to choose from.
 Deciding on one that will best suit your kitchen can be difficult when you may see the options.

 Tiles were once the most common material used for kitchen backsplash, and they are now making a big comeback, because of the range of colours, patterns, and materials now available.
 Putting a price on your tiled kitchen backsplash can be difficult though, as the cost of tiles varies greatly.

-Toughened glass backsplash are the best widely used backsplash selection now & with good reason.
-Toughened glass is easy to clean & is available in an almost infinite range of prints & colours.
+Toughened glass backsplash is the best widely used backsplash selection now & with good reason.
+Toughened glass is easy to clean & is available in an almost infinite range of prints & colors.
 Glass backsplash in a kitchen need to be toughened, to guarantee that they can withstand the heat from cooktops.
 Toughened glass is a safety glass which, if broken, crumbles into small granular pieces instead of shattering into sharp edgy pieces, like regular glass would.

 Mirrored glass backsplash are again a very popular choice.
 They really help to open up a space by bouncy cove light and reflections around the room.
 The mirror is not the clear one like your regular bathroom mirror.
 It has a smoky tint, making it much more appealing for use in the kitchen.
 Mirrored glass backsplash is a safety glass treated in the same way as toughened glass backsplash, so they are an excellent choice for kitchens and safe for use behind your cooktop.